ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 ## Semideterministic Framework

-For semi-deterministic fields, which is essentially computing, I believe it is about systems.
+For semi-deterministic fields, which is essentially computing, a system consists of nodes (computations) and edges (connections between nodes)

-A system consists of nodes and edges.
-The nodes are the various inputs and outputs, and the edges are the computations done to get from input to output.
+The node's (computation) job is to inputs and produces outputs.
+We can then make a connection via an edge of the output of a node to other nodes.

-The key is to break down the system into more subsystems in a recursive manner or depth-wise/top-down fashion.
+Then, we can build upwards recursively.

 <blockquote>
 Input → system (computation) → output.
 This is my core paradigm for understanding anything.